Support at Home FAQ - Everything you need to know

 Will I have to pay anything under Support at Home?

 Many people will pay a contribution for certain types of services.
 It depends on the service category and personal circumstances.
 Contributions should be transparent, itemised, and only charged for services you receive.
-Your provider should give you a schedule of fees and explain any financial assessment requirements.

 Do I pay for clinical services (like nursing)?

 My Aged Care states you won't contribute to clinical support costs.
 In other words, there is no contribution for services in the Clinical category, which includes nursing.
+From 1 October 2026, personal care joins the Clinical category and becomes fully funded too.

 How is what I pay calculated?